mgius/Resume/resume.md

  > Expert in:  Java, C, Python, Perl, Bash

- > Experience with: C++, Django, SQL, HTML, CSS, JSP, F#, Scheme/Racket
+ > Experience in: C++, Django, SQL, HTML, CSS, JSP, F#, Scheme/Racket

 **Software**

- > I have experience with Eclipse and Vim development environments.
+ > Experienced with Eclipse and Vim development environments.
  > I have used SVN and Git extensively with small teams.
-I have run
+Advanced user of
- > Linux on the desktop and server since 2006, and have some experience
+ > Linux on the desktop and server since 2006.
+Some experience
- > managing Windows Server 2003 era windows domains.
+ > managing Windows Server 2003 era Windows domains.
  >
- > I have extensive experience with setting up and maintaining the
+ > Extensive experience with setting up and maintaining the
  > Nagios network monitoring software, and experience with
  > the Cacti and Ganglia trending/monitoring suites of software.
  >
- > I have worked with complex Apache configurations, DRBD, DNS and DHCP
+ > Worked with complex Apache configurations, DRBD, DNS and DHCP
- > configuration, and linux iptables configuration.
+ > configuration, and Linux iptables configuration.
 <!-- Don't need these right now
  >
  > I am proficient in LateX.